unit72784/Diabolic-Drive/README.md

 5. Go to `Tools` > `Board` > `Board Manager`, search for `Diabolic Drive` and install `Diabolic Drive AVR` and `Diabolic Drive ESP`.
 6. Download whatever supported firmware you prefer and flash it through the Diabolic Drive custom board packages with the instructions provided in the supported firmware repo. (not recommended though, as it won't give you any extra benefit beyond the firmware already loaded.)

-### Flash Atmega32u4
+### Flash ATmega32U4

-If your Diabolic Drive runs the beta firmware that it shipped with, you need to first connect to it, then press the start button to expose the ATMEGA32U4 to your computer, as it's dormant by default with SPECTRE enabled.
+If your Diabolic Drive is still running the beta firmware it shipped with, you'll need to:

+1. Connect to the device over Wi-Fi.
+2. Press the **Start** button in the Web UI to expose the ATmega32U4 to your computer.

+> ⚠️ By default, the ATmega32U4 is dormant due to **SPECTRE** mode.

-Don't choose Diabolic Drive Stealth mode unless you have a Diabolic Drive Programmer or an Arduino Pro Micro that is configured to work as an ISP, or you will lose the ability to upload sketches to and through the Atmega32u4.
+**Do not** enable *Diabolic Drive Stealth Mode* unless you have either:
+- a **Diabolic Drive Programmer**, or
+- an **Arduino Pro Micro** configured as an ISP.

+Otherwise, you'll lose the ability to upload sketches to the ATmega32U4.

+---

 ### Flash ESP8266

+To flash the ESP8266:

-Make sure your ATMEGA32U4 is exposed to your computer and it shows a COM port in the Windows Device Manager.
+1. Ensure the ATmega32U4 is exposed and shows up as a **COM port** in Windows Device Manager.
-Upload this sketch to your ATMEGA32U4, and after successful upload, you will notice that the Diabolic Drive ESP WIFI is no longer available as it has entered flashing mode.
+2. Upload [the provided sketch](https://github.com/unit72784/Diabolic-Drive/blob/main/ESP8266_Programmer_via_ATMEGA32U4/ESP8266_Programmer_via_ATMEGA32U4.ino) to the ATmega32U4.
+3. Once the upload completes successfully, the Diabolic Drive Wi-Fi will disappear — indicating that the ESP has entered **flashing mode**.

 ## Programming Options